 Or even more precisely, why haven’t the hyperscalers, who own their own workloads, as distinct from the big public cloud providers, who run mostly Windows Server and Linux code on X86 servers on behalf of customers who have zero interest in changing the applications, much less the processor instruction set, just thrown in the towel and created their own CPUs?
 It always comes down to economics, and specifically performance per watt and dollars per performance and the confluence of the two.
 And that is why the founders of Nuvia think they have a chance when others have tried and not precisely succeeded even if they have not failed.
 To be sure, AMD is getting a second good run now at Intel with the Epyc processors after a pretty good run with the Opterons more than a decade ago.
 But up until this point, Intel has done more damage to itself, with manufacturing delays, unaggressive roadmaps, and premium pricing, than AMD has done to it.

 Clearly the co-founders of Nuvia see an opportunity, and they are seeing it from inside the hyperscalers.
 Gerard Williams, who is the company’s president and chief executive officer, had a brief stint after college at Intel, designed the TMS470 microcontroller at Texas Instruments back in the mid-1990s, and was the CPU architect lead for the Cortex-A8 and Cortex-A15 designs that breathed new life into the Arm processor business and landed it inside smartphones and tablets.
-Williams went on to be a Fellow at Arm, and in in 2010, when Apple no longer wanted to buy chips of its own from Samsung, it tapped Williams to be the CPU chief architect for a slew of Arm-based processors used in its iPhone and iPad devices – namely, the “Cyclone” A7, the “Typhoon” A8, the “Twister” A9, the “Hurricane” and “Zephyr” A10 variants, the “Monsoon” and “Mistral” A11 variants, and the “Vortex” and Tempest” A12 variants.
+Williams went on to be a Fellow at Arm, and in in 2010, when Apple no longer wanted to buy chips from Samsung, it tapped Williams to be the CPU chief architect for a slew of Arm-based processors used in its iPhone and iPad devices – namely, the “Cyclone” A7, the “Typhoon” A8, the “Twister” A9, the “Hurricane” and “Zephyr” A10 variants, the “Monsoon” and “Mistral” A11 variants, and the “Vortex” and Tempest” A12 variants.
 And Williams was also the SoC chief architect for unreleased products – and that can have a bunch of interesting meanings.

 The two other co-founders, Manu Gulati, vice president of SoC engineering at Nuvia, and John Bruno, vice president of system engineering, both most recently hail from hyperscaler and cloud builder Google.
 Gulati cut his CPU teeth back in the mid-1990s at AMD, doing CPU verification and designing the floating point unit for the K7 chip and the HyperTransport and northbridge chipset for the K8 chip.
 Gulati then jumped to SiByte, a designer of MIPS cores, in 2000 and before the year was out Broadcom acquired the company and he spent the next nine years working on dual-core and quad-core SoC.
 Gulati then moved to Apple and was the lead SoC architect for the company’s A5X, A7, A9, A9X, A11, and A12 SoCs.
 (Not just the CPU cores that Williams focused on, but all the stuff that wraps around them.)
 Between 2017 and 2019, Gulati was chief SoC architect for the processors used in Google’s various consumer products.